 - Have others in the family been diagnosed with anxiety disorders?

-Anxiety disorders tend to run in families, but this is not always the case.
-A careful review of your family’s medical history may provide insight into your child’s condition.
-The presence of anxiety disorder symptoms may indicate a need to have your child evaluated by his/her pediatrician or mental health provider.
+Anxiety disorders tend to run in families, but this is not always the case.2 A careful review of your family’s medical history may provide insight into your child’s condition.
+The presence of anxiety disorder symptoms may indicate a need to have a pediatrician or mental health provider evaluate your child.

 What Are Some of the Common Treatments?

-The key is to recognize the symptoms and seek medical advice sooner than later.
-Treatment for anxiety disorder relies on a combination of approaches geared specifically to the particular child and their unique diagnosis.
+The key is recognizing the symptoms and seeking medical advice sooner.
+Treatment for an anxiety disorder relies on a combination of approaches geared specifically to the particular child and their unique diagnosis.3

-My advice to parents is to become extremely educated about the disorder so that you can find ways to help your child and create success at both home and at school.
-The most common ways to treat anxiety disorder include cognitive-behavioral techniques, as well as traditional psychotherapy, family therapy, and medication management.
-There are many opinions around taking the medication and non-medication approach.
-It is necessary to be very clear on these options and weigh them out with a professional.
+My advice to parents is to become highly educated about the disorder so that you can find ways to help your child and create success at both home and school.
+The most common ways to treat an anxiety disorder include cognitive-behavioral techniques and traditional psychotherapy, family therapy, and medication management, which is less common but is also an approved treatment.
+There are many opinions about taking medication and using the non-medication approach.
+It is necessary to be very clear on these options and weigh them with a professional.
 Only you can decide what is best for your child and your family.

-Behavior therapies tend to be amongst the most proven and effective non-medication treatments for anxiety disorders.
-Behavior therapies concentrate on creating awareness and changing the child’s behaviors caused by the anxiety rather than focusing on the child’s internal conflicts (like bellyaches and headaches).
-When a child learns how to identify anxious feelings and thoughts, recognize how their body responds to anxiety (sometimes physical pain), and devises a plan to regulate the symptoms as they appear, they gain coping strategies that allow them to be confident in overcoming the symptoms of anxiety.
+Behavior therapies tend to be among the most proven and effective non-medication treatments for anxiety disorders.
+They concentrate on creating awareness and changing the child’s anxious behaviors rather than focusing on the child’s internal conflicts (like bellyaches and headaches).
+When a child learns how to identify anxious feelings and thoughts, recognize how their body responds to anxiety (sometimes physical pain), and devise a plan to regulate the symptoms as they appear, they gain coping strategies that allow them to be confident in overcoming the symptoms of anxiety.
 This method is what worked best for my son.
-And we are able to communicate this to our support systems such as family, babysitters, coaches, and teachers.
+And we can communicate this to our support systems, such as family, babysitters, coaches, and teachers.

 Hope for the Future

-Although having my seven-year-old child diagnosed with an anxiety disorder was unexpected, I am able to look back and realize that the signs were there.
+Although having my 7-year-old child diagnosed with an anxiety disorder was unexpected, I can look back and realize the signs were there.
 But I had no idea that his little body was struggling to process his emotions and fears.
 Today, my son is almost 11 years old and is well aware of the issues in dealing with anxiety.
-Many times, he is able to rely on the coping strategies that he has learned to help him through difficult situations.
+He can often rely on the coping strategies that he has learned to help him through difficult situations.
 He knows how to recognize his symptoms and ask for help when he needs it.

-Here’s my advice: the sooner your child is properly treated for anxiety, the sooner he or she can improve their functioning and balance in their daily life.
+Here’s my advice: the sooner your child receives the proper treatment for anxiety, the sooner they can improve their functioning and balance in their daily life.
 When a child shows signs of anxiety, we tend to think that it will “go away” on its own or that the child will outgrow it.
-But when it is intense and interfering with a child’s life, it is important to get help.
-My journey has led me to help others to see the value in recognizing this disorder.
+But when it is intense and interfering with a child’s life, it is essential to get help.
+My journey has led me to help others see the value in recognizing this disorder.
 And helping families understand that they can manage, cope, and have a positive outcome.